The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 Indeed, your Lord is ever watchful.
 (89:14)

-In al-Fajr, ‘Ad is the deceptive imperial architecture under divine surveillance.
+In al-Fajr, ‘Ad is the deceptive architecture of power under divine surveillance.

 What the Hudian redistributions reveal